sanketh-sg/context-crowd-prediction/README.md

 ## Models
 The project implements several time series forecasting models, including Prophet and regression-based approaches.
 Each model is trained using historical data and evaluated using performance metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and Mean Absolute Error (MAE).

-Sprint 1 contains model with default parameters that prophet offers Sprint 2 contains model with parameters modified accordingly to fit the curve.
+* Sprint 1 contains model with default parameters that prophet offers.
+* Sprint 2 contains model with parameters modified accordingly to fit the curve.
-Sprint 3 contains models that explains correlation between temp and people count.
+* Sprint 3 contains models that explains correlation between temp and people count.

 ## Authors and acknowledgment
 Thanks to my teammates and professors who guided us in this project.